 Click here to log on: https://www.mvls.gla.ac.uk/PGRPR/

 - Full-time students undertaking a PhD should gain 20 skills training credits and aim for at least 12 in the first year.
 All other postgraduate degrees and part-time students should gain credits pro-rata.

-- The student is to self-evaluate his/her training needs using the Training Needs Assessment form in consultation with the Vitae Researcher Development Document .
+- Self-evaluate your training needs using the Training Needs Assessment (MS Word) in consultation with the Vitae Researcher Development Document (PDF).

-- The supervisor and student must meet to review the completed Training Needs Assessment (TNA) self-evaluation form, agree a plan for training provision, and complete the complete the Researcher Development Log .
+- Meet with your supervisor to review the completed Training Needs Assessment (TNA) self-evaluation form, agree a plan for training provision, and complete the Researcher Development Log (MS Word).

-- The student’s training needs must be continually reviewed with the supervisor throughout the year.
+- Continually review your training needs with your supervisor throughout the year.

-- PLEASE NOTE adding credits is a manual process and may take up to one month to appear on your record.
+- Please note this is a manual process and may take up to one month for credits to appear on your record.

 Credits for other skills training opportunities

-- An External Skills Credit Application Form should be used if you wish to apply to have a credit allocated to your Skills Training Record for participation in training activities which do not appear in the College Skills Training Programme.
+- Complete an External Credit Application Form if you wish to apply to have a credit allocated to your Skills Training Record for participation in training activities which do not appear in the College Skills Training Programme.

 - Sign the section on the form to confirm that you have not previously claimed a credit for a similar activity.